NExST-RnDLabs/NadiaRS/README.md

 * A rule author or business person does NOT need to implement the rules/policies separately like other rules engines
 * A user of the engine can carry out Foward-chaining and Backward-chaining with a given rule/policy set

+## 2. Installation/Running Project in Local
+In order to install the project in your workspace, you may need to do followings;
+ 1. install Gradle for buidling your project;
+ 2. install Node.js including npm(node package manager);
+ 3. install one of your preferable text editor;
+ 4. once above tasks are done open up 'ClientSide' folder in command line/terminal then type 'npm install'.
+It will install all necessary packages for client side including 'React';
+ 5. when you done up until this point, then you may need to build the project at server side.
+Please import the project into your worksapce and go to Gradle build folder in Gradle Tasks window and open it up then click build then the project will be built;
+ 6. you now can run server for the project locally;
+ 7. you need to start Node server to see the actual GUI.
+Please open up 'ClientSide' folder in command line/terminal again and type 'npm start';
+ 8. you can now be able to play with 'Nadia' in your browser once you typed 'localhost:3000' in URL section of your browser.

+ *Please note that there will be Demo video available soon.
-## 2. Roadmap
+## 3. Roadmap
 Add more features as follows;

 * GUI for Rule IDE (it is just more than editor. working as an development IDE)
-* Retrieving Rule/Policy file from database
+* Retrieving Rule/Policy file from database (DONE in this version)
 * Workflow engine with GUI based diagram editor
-* Machine Learning type inference mechanism
+* Machine Learning type inference mechanism (DONE in this version)

-## 3. Contribution
+## 4. Contribution
 If you would like to contribute to this project, then please create your own branch and name the branch clearly.
-Once the work is done in the branch then do 'pull request' and send an email to 'suho2k12@icloud.com'.
+Once the work is done in the branch then do 'pull request' and send an email to 'nexst.rndlabs@gmail.com'.

-## 4. Make your own Rules/Policies
+## 5. Make your own Rules/Policies
 Please have a look at a file of testing rule.
 Within the example file, all indented rules uses 'Tab' key for indentation.
 The rule scanner considers of an indented rule as a child rule of previous rule in a rule text.

-## 5. How does it work
+## 6. How does it work
-There are a number of key components as follows;
+There is a number of key components as follows;

 * Rule reader     : reads a rule/policy file, stream source, string source
 * Rule scanner    : scans what 'Rule reader' reads